bigpandaio/ansible-workshop/workshop/5_connecting_everything.md

 Notice that the playbooks hosts is `all`, and we're limiting the task to not run on themselves.

-The tasks themselves run iterate on `groups.all`, which is the same ass the playbook hosts.
+The tasks themselves run iterate on `groups.all`, which is the same as the playbook hosts.

 We could also have used `play_hosts` here, which is another Ansible magic variable that does this (albeit limited to current play, so if we run with `serial=1`, `play_hosts` will be populated per serial run).